NolanRudolph/MicroMon/README.md

 1. Run "bash scripts/client\_setup.sh"
 2. The same instructions are provided by the end of this script, but change the HOST variable in ~/butterflyeffect/code/scripts/setvars.sh to the IP of the host node in the Cassandra cluster.
 Then run "source scripts/setvars.sh" from ~/butterflyeffect/code.
 3. Once the server and replicas have followed the SERVERS & REPLICAS section, make sure you are in directory ~/butterflyeffect/code and run "bash scripts/customTest.sh"
     a.
-Note: This is where you should change
+Note: This is where you can change the number of requests (line 4) and workloads (line 23 + line 32).

 ## SERVER & REPLICAS
 1. Make sure you follow REQS.txt found in the root directory of this repository